Volunteering: A Veteran’s Path to a Meaningful Retirement

 If you’re considering volunteering, my advice is simple: start small and focus on what you care about.
 You’ll be amazed at the impact you can make—and the happiness it will bring to your life.

-Thanks Doug – Your experiences are very helpful!
+Thanks for sharing Doug – Your experiences are very helpful!

 Comments?
 What have your volunteer experiences been.
 Have you struggled to find something meaningful, or did discover a fabulous opportunity.
 Please share in the Comments section below.